-Teaching using student’s names is one of the most POWERFUL ways to teach letters and sounds to preschool, pre-k, and kindergarten kiddos.
+Teaching using student names is one of the most POWERFUL ways to teach letters and sounds to Preschool, Pre-k, and Kindergarten kiddos.

 I teach a multi age classroom with 3, 4, and 5 year olds.
 In the fall we focus on uppercase letters so we use name cards with their names in uppercase.
-Then in January, I transition my pre-k friends to lowercase by using names cards with their names in lowercase letters.
-I make an uppercase and a lower colored name mat and blackline mat for every kiddo during back to school.
+Then in January, I transition my Pre-k friends to lowercase by using name cards with their names in lowercase letters.
+I make an uppercase and a lower colored name mat and a black line mat for every kiddo during back to school.

 Make name mats!

-Edit, print, and laminate.
-Build the names with various manipulatives & materials.
+Edit, print, and laminate mats, then have students build their names with various manipulatives & materials!

-- with mini erasers (if you are like me you have a ton) I found this set at Party City.
+- mini erasers (if you are like me you have a ton) I found the set below at Party City

 Make name art!

-Edit and print.
-Trace and make names with various writing and art materials.
+Edit and print mats, then have students trace and make names with various writing and art materials!

-- Name dot it with dot markers or bingo markers
+- Dot namewith dot markers or bingo markers

 - Trace with dry erase markers, crayons, chalk, paint, pens, or any other writing tool